 Service-linked Role

-The first time you create an ALB instance, click Create Service-linked Role to create the AliyunServiceRoleForAlb role.
-The policy AliyunServiceRolePolicyForAlb is attached to the service-linked role to allow the ALB instance to access other cloud services.
+When you create an ALB instance for the first time, click Create Service-linked Role to create a service-linked role named AliyunServiceRoleForAlb.
+This role is granted the AliyunServiceRolePolicyForAlb permissions to allow the ALB instance to access other cloud resources.
 For more information, see System policies for ALB.

-After you create the dual-stack ALB instance, you must perform the following step to change the IPv6 address of the ALB instance to a public IPv6 address.
-For more information, see IP versions.
+After you create a public dual-stack ALB instance, a public IPv6 address is required.
+Perform the following steps to change the IPv6 address of the ALB instance to a public address.
+For more information, see Protocol Version.

-Return to the Instances page and click the ID of the ALB instance.
+Return to the Instances page, find the target ALB instance, and click the instance ID.

-In the Change Network Type message, click OK.
+In the Change Network Type dialog box, click OK.

-After the change takes effect, you can verify that the IPv6 network type changes to Public.
+After the change is complete, the network type for IPv6 changes to Internet.

 Step 4: Create a server group